Surface Approximation via Asymptotic Optimal Geometric Partition: Experiments and Comparisons

+To evaluate the approximation quality of the pure triangular representation, we compare with the mainstream anisotropic remeshing methods.
+The anisotropic metric is used as the original papers recommended: The particle-based method~\cite{Zhong:2013:PAS} uses the 6D metric in terms of vertices position and normals while ACVT~\cite{Valette:2008:GRT} and LCT~\cite{Fu:14} estimate curvature tensors on the triangular meshes~\cite{Cazals:2005}~\cite{Rusinkiewicz:2004}~\cite{Boissonnat:13}.

 The comparison is performed on the Kitten model and the Buddha model.
-To test the ability of different methods, we compare them on a set of vertex budgets.
-Fig.~\ref{fig:error_cmp} shows the mean approximation error curve w.r.t. the number of vertices.
-It can be clearly seen that our approach provides the best surface approximation among all these methods.
-Meshlab's approximation error is closest to our method.
-For the same approximation error, our method can save about $20\% \sim 30\%$ vertices compared with Meshlab.
-It should be noted the features of the models are not pre-tagged for the comparison, thus LCT method may miss the features during the projection step from the optimized vertices onto the triangular mesh, resulting in a much higher approximation error.
+It should be noted the features of the models are not pre-tagged for the comparison, thus LCT and the particle-based method may miss the features during the projection step from the optimized vertices onto the triangular mesh, resulting in a much higher error than usual.
+The ACVT approach uses the QEM vertex placement scheme~\cite{Garland:1997:QEM} and handles the features well.

-Fig.~\ref{fig:kitten_cmp} shows the approximation result on the Kitten model with 200 vertex budget.
-Fig.~\ref{fig:buddha_cmp} illustrates the approximation result on the Buddha model with $8,000$ vertex budget.
-Among these results, our method preserves the features (the neck and tail of the Kitten model, the pattern on the base and the fold on the skirt of the Buddha model), meanwhile exhibiting naturally adapted aspect ratio.
-For the LCT approach, obvious feature blurring can be noticed since the features are not identified in advance.
-The ACVT approach and the Meshlab tool show inferior feature alignment result compared with ours (See the neck of the Kitten model).
-In general, they put much denser vertices at the feature regions and coarser vertices at other regions.
-These results clearly show the advantageous of our PCA approach, i.e. being curvature-metric-free and feature awareness.